 DET → some: λP.λQ.∃x(P@x ∧ Q@x)

 TV → loves: λX.λz.(X@λx.LOVE)(z,x))

-Here are the abstract representation trees showing the type conversions
+Here are the representation trees showing the type conversions

-Here is the representation tree (with types and lambda formulas) for a specific grammatical sentence, 'every man laughs'
+Here is the representation tree for a sentence of the grammar ('every man laughs'):

 Problems with the Semantics

-(When Peter Geach first resented the phenomenon (now known as
+When Peter Geach called attention to the phenomenon in language (now known as